-Mr. Bradley of Michigan for, with Mr. Hook nealmst Mr. Hoffman for, with Mr. Stigler against.
-Mr. Leonard W. Hall for, with Mr. Johnson of Oklahoma against Mr. Fisher for, with Mr. Cooley against.
-Cole of New York for, with Mr. Roe of Senate Floor Process: Filibusters Here's where the process generally gets weird.
+Mr. Bradley of Michigan for, with Mr. Hook nealmst

+Mr. Hoffman for, with Mr. Stigler against.
+Mr. Leonard W. Hall for, with Mr. Johnson of Oklahoma against.

+Mr. Cole of New York for, with Mr. Roe of New York against.
+Mr. Fisher for, with Mr. Cooley against.

+Senate Floor Process: Filibusters

+Here's where the process generally gets weird.

 No feature comparable to the House Rules Committee.
 Lack of a simple-majoritarian method for ending debate makes the Senate extremely unique.
 So how does a bill get to the Senate floor?
 Leader will offer a motion to proceed.
 But ending debate on that is difficult.

 Primarily two options: